Attendant: It says your name's Danger Powers.

 - Artistic License Geology: A pretty minor example: Dr. Evil refers to the Earth's core as the "liquid-hot magma core".
 The Earth's innermost core is a mass of iron and nickel, solidified by the intense pressure around it.
 Though Dr. Evil might be referring to the outer core, which is liquid.

 - Artistic License Physics: The Big Boy rocket begins to glow from re-entry the instant it begins to move downwards.
-But that glow is caused by friction, which builds up over time based on speed, and also requires something to actually generate the friction - it wouldn't happen outside of the atmosphere.
+But that glow is caused by compression heating which increases with the density of the atmosphere you're falling through at extreme altitudes it would still have a small effect and outside the atmosphere it does not occur at all.

 - Bathroom Brawl: Austin fights the assassin Patty O'Brian when the latter ambushes him in the restroom.
 A man outside the stalls overhears Austin grunting "Who does Number Two work for?" and assumes he's just constipated.